John Kennedy (Louisiana politician): 117th Congress (2021–2023)

-118th Congress (2023–present)
+118th Congress (2023–2025)

-By late 2022 there was again speculation that Kennedy might run for governor in the 2023 election, when Edwards would be term-limited, but he ended the rumors on the second day of the 118th Congress by announcing he again would prefer to stay in the Senate.
+By late 2022, there was again speculation that Kennedy might run for governor in the 2023 election, when Edwards would be term limited, but he ended the rumors on the second day of the 118th Congress by announcing he again would prefer to stay in the Senate.

 On January 25, 2023, Kennedy quizzed Biden's judicial nominee Charnelle Bjelkengren on basic questions about the Constitution of the United States, whether she could state the functions of Articles V and II, and whether she could define purposivism and the independent state legislature theory.
 Bjelkengren failed to answer all four questions.
-After the hearing, Kennedy told a local reporter at NBC news, "Some of these nominees that have been forced in the last two years have no business being anywhere near a federal bench—they don’t have any business being anywhere near a park bench."
+After the hearing, Kennedy told a local reporter at NBC News, "Some of these nominees that have been forced in the last two years have no business being anywhere near a federal bench—they don't have any business being anywhere near a park bench."
+Bjelkengren later withdrew her nomination.